Ryan Preece: 2022: Part-time driver

-On January 6, 2022, Stewart-Haas Racing hired Preece as a reserve driver, as the backup driver for all related teams and simulator driver for SHR.
+On January 6, 2022, Stewart–Haas Racing hired Preece as a reserve driver, as the backup driver for all related teams and simulator driver for SHR.
 Preece will also race two Cup races for Rick Ware Racing at Dover and Charlotte, three Xfinity races for B. J. McLeod Motorsports at Richmond, Charlotte, and Nashville, and seven Truck races for David Gilliland Racing.
-Preece started 13th in the No. 15 Rick Ware Racing car for his Cup Series start in the 2022 DuraMAX Drydene 400 at Dover and finished 25th.
+Preece started thirteenth in the No. 15 Rick Ware Racing car for his Cup Series start in the 2022 DuraMAX Drydene 400 at Dover and finished 25th.
 Preece would run all three races during the Coke 600 weekend.
-He finished 11th in the Truck Series event after being involved in an accident with Carson Hocevar.
+He finished eleventh in the Truck Series event after being involved in an accident with Carson Hocevar.
 On June 24, 2022, Preece would win his first career NASCAR Camping World Truck Series pole at Nashville Superspeedway.
-He would go onto lead 74 of the 150 laps, winning Stage 2 and his second career Truck Series race.
-He would also race in the XFINITY Series event the following day.
+He would go on to lead 74 of the 150 laps, winning Stage 2 and his second career Truck Series race.
+He would also race in the Xfinity Series event the following day.